FredrikPedersen/Learning_Kotlin/README.md

 - Contravariance is the opposite of covariance, i.e. you accept an instance of a subclass or any of its superclass.
 - Cotravariance is enabled using the out keyword.
+- Contravariance variables can only be passed into a function, not returned.

 ````Kotlin
 open class Flower(val name: String) {}